khotta/color_echo/README.md

     * Flushes any buffered data when output data to STDOUT.
     * Fixed bug, When the input was included invalid encoding.
     * Fixed not to be output the interruptted message, When you pressed ctl + C.
-    * Fixed default foreground color to yellow.
+    * Fixed default foreground color to yellow in command line interface.

 * v1.3.0, 2014-02-06
     * Change some options help messages.